muratk3n/thirdwave/en/2019/04/h2x.md

 Australia has the sunshine, ports, expertise and logistics in transportation.
 The process described above uses a proprietry tech developed by JXTG.
-If I was a country with lots of sunshine, I'd invite them to set up shop in my country, let them produce H2 from sunshine, tax their ass, and use the money for whatever.
+If I was a country with lots of sunshine, I'd invite them to set up shop in my country, let them produce, export H2 (to themselves in Japan) from sunshine, tax their ass, and use the money for whatever.
 U'd literally be making money out of thin air.